nathanberry97/personalWebsite/posts/myNeovimConfig.md

 If you are interested here is a link to my [dotfiles](https://github.com/nathanberry97/dotfiles).
-I hope you learned a thing or two from some of my favourite features I have enabled in my config, or at the very least found it an interesting read.
+I hope you learned a thing or two from some of my favourite features I have enabled, or at the very least found it an interesting read.